 We hear about weapons of war and are fed hyperbolic descriptions of what the AR-15 can do to the human body.
 And, right on cue, those readers and viewers who align themselves with the pundits and politicians take to social media and repeat the talking points ad nauseum without a hint of individual thought about the message.

 So, I present to you the logical and unemotional assessment of the illogical and hysterical call to ban guns in the wake of any mass shooting.

 Keep in mind that this missive isn’t just for the enlightenment of the anti-gun crowd; it’s also directed at 2A supporters whose arguments start and stop with, “From my cold dead hands!”
 Both sides need a good lesson in the logic of the matter.
 I hope this piece helps.

 The problems, as listed below, are in no particular order of importance with the exception of Problem #8, which was placed intentionally last.

 Problem #1A – The Abundance of Firearms

 If the powers-that-be pass legislation that bans these rifles (vis a vis Beto Orourke’s “Hell yes, we’re gonna take your AR-15.
 Your AK-47.”), that legislation will be powerless to collect the rifles already in private hands.
-Ban production, sale, transfer and use of the weapons.
+Ban the production, sale, transfer, and use of the weapons.
 No problem.
 That’s doable (although arguably unconstitutional).